TimberlineCS/greetingcard-Jopsef/README.md

 ## Your Tasks

 - [ ] Locate the index.html page.
 Here you will create the basic elements for your page.
-You must include at least 10 different elements.
+You must include at least 10 different elements.    done
 - [ ] Locate the App.js file.
-Write code to manipulate the elements on your index.html page
+Write code to manipulate the elements on your index.html page												   done
 - [ ] Include music with your GreetingCard.
-Below is an example of how to do this,
+Below is an example of how to do this, 														   done

 ```
 var au = new Audio("Music/AllIWantForChristmas.mp3");